bumpmann/herochartio/README.md

 Node.js: herochartio
 =================

 `herochartio` a chart parser and serializer from clone hero.
 This includes types for typescript and few helpers.
+This also supports mid charts parsing.

 Installation
 ------------